rafalp/Misago/dev-docs/plugins/index.md

 ## Plugin installation

-To install a plugin, place its directory in the standard 'plugins' directory within your Misago setup.
+To install a plugin, place its directory in the standard `plugins` directory within your Misago setup.

-Example plugin directory must contain a valid Python package, including a `misago_plugin.py` file.
-For example:
+Example plugin directory must contain a valid Python package with a `misago_plugin.py` file.

+This graph shows the file structure of a minimal valid plugin:

 ```
 - minimal-plugin